 It seems that these students do not have the necessary know-how of how to use the structure of a picture to find a functional relationship.
 If one wants to find a function rule in a table, one necessarily takes some specific value of the independent variable (input number) and tries to construct a relationship between this input-output pair.
-In the case of pictures, few students seem to intentionally take a specific input number and try to see this number in the structure of the picture, as illustrated in the following diagram:
+In the case of pictures, few children seem to intentionally take a specific input number and try to see this number in the structure of the picture, as illustrated in the following diagram:

 Of course, it further requires a rich number sense, e.g. in II to see a further relationship in the numbers (2 is one less than 3, and 3 is one less than 4) before one can formulate the function rule $[n + (n - 1)] \times 4$.
 In IV one must see the multiplication or equal addition structure before one can formulate the rule $4 \times n + 1$.
+A weak number sense will therefore also contribute to students' difficulties in using the structure of pictures to see the general in the particular required to formulate function rules.

 Most students could see and use the structure of the pictures in a recursive way, e.g. in II students used the structure that 2 squares (8 matches) are added each time, and in IV they used the structure that 4 tiles are added to each successive picture.
 However, this did not help them to find the function rule, and students mostly then constructed a table of these values and then used the numbers in the table inductively.
 Of course, one could use the extended recursion method to use this recursive structure to formulate the function rules as 4 + 8(n - 1) and 5 + 4(n - 1) respectively.
+It is interesting that all cases of the use of the extended recursion method were in the context of tables and none in the context of pictures.